EricKit/nest-user-auth/README.md

 Because you can change both unique properties username and email, \_id should be used for many-to-many relationships.

+### Environments

+Add a `test.env` file which contains a different MONGO_URI that `dev.env`.
+See the testing section for details.

+Add any other environments for production and test.
+The environment variable `NODE_ENV` is used to determine the correct environment to work in.
+The program defaults to `dev`.
+For example, if you wanted to use your `someEnv.env` file in production then set your `NODE_ENV` environment variable to `someEnv`.
+This can be done through package.json scripts, local environment variables, or your launch.json configuration in VS Code.

 ### Authentication

 Add the token to your headers `{"Authorization": "Bearer eyj2aGc..."}`